2i2c-org/team-compass/projects/managed-hubs/incidents/before-incident.md

 ### External communication

-- The person filling in the {term}`External Liason` role acts as the primary point of communication with external stakeholders like the {term}`Community Representative`s.
+- The person filling in the {term}`Communication Liason` role acts as the primary point of communication with external stakeholders like the {term}`Community Representative`s.
 This is typically the {term}`Support Triager`.
 But, in their absence, this role becomes the responsibility of the {term}`Incident Responder`
 - The communication happens via Freshdesk

 (incidents:communications)=